karlomijaljevic/backup-manager/README.md

 - password: backup

 While the default database name is `backup`.
-You can change the default database path/name by setting the `BACKUP_DB` environment variable.
+You can change the default database pathname by setting the `BACKUP_DB` environment variable or by using a command line option.
+Consult the usage section for more as well as the `-h` or `--help` option of each command.

 ## Current Status